scalastic/scalastic.github.io/_posts/en/2021-04-22-jvm-vs-native.markdown

 We learned how to install a full Kubernetes stack so that we can measure application metrics.

-However, we are not getting the results we expect in the context of native applications.
-One explanation could be a lack of the Spring Beta version: Spring Native has just upgraded to version 0.10.0-SNAPSHOT and this is precisely the version where performance improvements are planned.
+~~However, we are not getting the results we expect in the context of native applications.
+One explanation could be a lack of the Spring Beta version: Spring Native has just upgraded to version 0.10.0-SNAPSHOT and this is precisely the version where performance improvements are planned.~~

-I'll open a ticket with the Spring Boot team to ask for their analysis.
+~~I'll open a ticket with the Spring Boot team to ask for their analysis.~~

+> error "UPDATE"
+> The configuration of containers is essential when it comes to measuring memory and CPU consumption.
+An update of this article is available at [JVM vs Native - Configuring Java Containers in Kubernetes](/en/java-container-configuration/)

 <hr class="hr-text" data-content="What to do next?">